-Our aim by the end of fiscal 2021 is to achieve the statutory requirement, as designated by law in Japan, for employment of people with disabilities at all group companies.
-In FY2020, our group companies in Japan carefully examined their work and employed the right people for the right jobs.
-As of June 2020, the group average employment rate for people with special needs was 2.92%, which was an increase of 0.10% from the same period of the previous year.
+Regarding the employment of people with special needs, we promote initiatives to expand employment and encourage retention with an employment rate of at least 3% as our goal.
+As of the end of FY2021, we achieved an employment rate of 3.34%, placing 29th among companies in Japan (second among food manufacturers).
+In addition, we aim to achieve the statutory requirement, as designated by law in Japan, for employment of people with disabilities at all group companies.
+Our Group companies in Japan carefully examined their work and employed the right people for the right jobs.
+As of the end of FY2021, the group average employment rate for people with special needs was 3.05%, which was an increase of 0.1 percentage points from the same period of the previous year.
+At overseas Group companies, we are also strengthening initiatives to create organizational cultures that allow people with disabilities to play active roles globally, such as the expansion of recruitment at Shanghai Glico.